botify-labs/simpleflow/docs/src/features/command_line.md

     Task                                 Last State    Scheduled           Time Scheduled  Start               Time Running  End                 Percentage of total time activity-examples.basic.double-1     completed     2015-08-04 23:06              0.07  2015-08-04 23:06            1.39  2015-08-04 23:06                        1.15
     activity-examples.basic.increment-1  completed     2015-08-04 23:04            102.20  2015-08-04 23:06            0.79  2015-08-04 23:06                        0.65

+Find workflows
+--

+The `workflow.filter` command is mainly useful to find either running workflow or failed workflows on a given period.
+It accepts many different options; please see the help blurb 🙂

+Retrieve workflow history
+--

+The `workflow.history` command retrieves the SWF history associated with a given workflow.
+It only works in “pretty JSON” mode.
+Several output formats are available, from a raw events output to a per-activity/children workflows/etc. view.

 Controlling SWF access